Austin Cambridge: A55 Cambridge

 Some 154,000 were produced before it was replaced by a new Pininfarina-designed A55 Cambridge for 1959.

-A deluxe A55 with manumatic transmission was tested by The Motor magazine in 1957 had a top speed of 77.1 mph and could accelerate from 0-60 mph in 27.0 seconds.
+A deluxe A55 with manumatic transmission which was tested by The Motor magazine in 1957 had a top speed of 77.1 mph and could accelerate from 0-60 mph in 27.0 seconds.
 A fuel consumption of 31.6 mpgimp was recorded.
 The test car cost £870 including taxes of £291.

 Half-ton commercials

 Half-ton commercial models based on the A55 were introduced in 1957.
 The van was released in February and was followed in May by pick-up, chassis and cab and chassis and scuttle models.
 Contemporary sales literature used the term "Austin ½ ton van and pick-up".

 In October 1962, new models were introduced with a restyled front end and bumper, chrome side mouldings, 14" wheels, and various interior refinements.
 Morris-badged van and pick-up models also were now offered.
 From September 1963, the commercial models were fitted with the 1622 cc engine from the Austin A60 saloon, with the Austins still marketed under the "Austin ½ ton" name.
 They remained in production to 1973.